 Using a telescoping cover that extends over the sides of the hive helps to protect the colony from inclement weather.
 The Dadant Painted Tele Cover features a galvanized top layer that adds an additional protective barrier and aids in longevity.

 While there are a number of additional hive components available for different applications, most beekeepers follow the above basic beehive setup.
 The majority of these components can be purchased pre-assembled and painted from Dadant.
 However, some beekeepers enjoy the process of assembling and properly painting unfinished beehives.

 Want to know more about the tools beekeepers typically keep close at hand?
 Check out our article on Second-Year Beekeeper Equipment Needs!

-Be sure to stay tuned for the next article in the series, Beehive Components Part II: Frames and Foundations, where we’ll discuss the uses and benefits of different frame styles and foundations.
+Ready for more?
+Check out the next article in this series, Beehive Components Part II: Frames and Foundations, where we’ll discuss the uses and benefits of different frame styles and foundations.